RakuJa/Space_Communication_Notes/main.typ

 Error detection is the process of detecting errors, Error Correcting is the process of fixing errors.
 When using these techniques we add information to the transmission and as such we have more bits to send.

 == Error detection codes
 Transmission with only error detection are ARQ (automatic repeat request) and will check for errors and ask to resend the package if errors are found.
 The simplest form of EDC is parity check: we add a parity bit that is 1 if the number of 1/0 (to decide in the protocol which one) are odds.
 0 otherwise.
 Parity check detects only odd number of bit flips, if the bit flips are even then it will fail and be unable to detect errors.
 7 bit + 1 parity = 8 bit = 1 byte.

 The CRC is a better EDC, contains more redundant info to be able to suffer more noise.
+With _N_ as the total length of the packet and _k_ as the original packet at transmitter, we have $n=N-k$ check bits

 == Error correcting codes
 These types of codes use FEC (forward error correcting), this means that they have all the information to automatically correct errors without requesting anything back.
 This is a must have in space communication systems in which the time to send each package is a burden and would overwhelm buffers (While waiting for a ARQ response, all the received packages need to be stored).